tongueroo/jets-codebuild/README.md

 ## Notes

 The [.codebuild/project.rb](.codebuild/project.rb) uses a Docker image that has ruby, node, and yarn already installed.
 If you prefer to use another image, update the `linux_image` setting, and update your `buildspec.yml` accordingly.
 IE: Install the necessary packages.

+## Other Examples

+* [aws/codebuild/ruby image](https://github.com/tongueroo/jets-codebuild/tree/aws-codebuild-ruby-2-5-3): Uses the AWS CodeBuild image.
+Since node and yarn is not preinstalled it is installed with in buildspec.yml.